mayan-edms/Mayan-EDMS/docs/chapters/settings.rst

 The way used to tell Mayan EDMS to import this file will vary based on the installation method.

-For the :ref:`deploying` method, the full import path will be ``mayan.media.mayan_settings.mysettings`` and can be passed via the ``--settings`` command line argument like this::
+For the :doc:`../chapters/deploying` method, the full import path will be ``mayan.media.mayan_settings.mysettings`` and can be passed via the ``--settings`` command line argument like this::